bath-reinforcement-learning-lab/Resources/docker/README.md

     Then you can run your code as you usually would within a terminal!

-11. You will have also created a Dockerfile.
+11. You will have also created a Dockerfile (because you would have been updating it as you go ...).
 Save this somewhere, and you will be able to reproduce this exact same image on a new computer if required.